DependencyMe/dependency.me/README.md

 # dependency.me

-Service to check statuses of composer's dependencies, hosted on http://dependency.me .
+Service to check status of composer's dependencies, hosted on http://dependency.me .

 ## Installation

 1. Clone this project

 2. Configure the database information

+3. A database configuration file is created for each database. ...
+The file contains values for various configuration parameters that affect the use of the database.

     ```
     # Apache :